-Table 3.2 New Macros
+Table 3.2 New Macros Assigned to Shortcut Keys

 Linetypes (All Releases)

 Linetypes are one of the few areas of customization not controlled by the CUI.
 They're defined in an external file named either ACAD.LIN for Imperial units or ACADISO.LIN for metric units.
 Both files are located in the Support folder of AutoCAD located in the user's Documents and Settings folder.
 Basic linetypes consist of dashes, dots, and spaces.
 Complex linetypes include text or shapes.